chenxingqiang/jax-sklearn/doc/modules/cross_validation.rst

 Each subject is in a different testing fold, and the same subject is never in both testing and training.
 Notice that the folds do not have exactly the same size due to the imbalance in the data.
+If class proportions must be balanced across folds, :class:`StratifiedGroupKFold` is a better option.

 Here is a visualization of the cross-validation behavior.